camunda/docker-camunda-bpm-platform/README.md

 ### Use docker memory limits

 Instead of specifying the Java memory settings it is also possible to instruct the JVM to respect the docker memory settings.
-As the image uses Java 8 it has to be enabled using the `JAVA_OPTS` environment variable.
-Using the following settings the JVM will respect docker memory limits specified during startup.
+As the image uses Java 11 it does not have to be enabled explicitly using the `JAVA_OPTS` environment variable.
+If you want to set the memory limits manually you can restore the pre-Java-11-behavior by setting the following environment variable.

 ```
-JAVA_OPTS="-XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap"
+JAVA_OPTS="-XX:-UseContainerSupport"
 ```

 ## Database environment variables